This resource provides PDF access to over 100 publications by the American Bar Association. Access is through HeinOnline.

 Includes current awareness tools and full text of primary law in the areas of U.S. employment law, employee benefits, food and drug regulation, health care administration, health law, labor law, medical device regulation, occupational safety, payroll administration, pension administration, and unemployment insurance.
 Also includes downloadable interactive forms on OSHA compliance, U.S. federal pension and benefits administration, and U.S. federal and state employment, human resources, and payroll functions.
 Access is through the IntelliConnect platform.

 Provides full-text coverage of numerous topics including Antitrust & Trade Regulation, Banking, Construction Law, Corporate Governance, Federal Energy Guidelines, Intellectual Property, Products Liability, Securities, Transportation Law, and other business law topics.
 Access is through the IntelliConnect platform.

 Designed for tax professionals and organizations that need the most comprehensive and up-to-date tax information available, this database includes unlimited access to CCH’s federal and state tax libraries, plus an integrated daily tax news service and a suite of helpful productivity tools and practice aids.
-Access is through individual username and password.
+Access is through the IntelliConnect platform.